emoncms/development/Modules/myelectric_tutorial/readme.md

 ### Building the power display

-Replace the hello world view code with the following HTML which creates the power display (although value wont change for now).
+Replace the hello world view code with the following HTML which creates the power display (although the values wont change for now).

     <!-- defenition of the style/look of the elements on our page (CSS stylesheet) -->
     <style>